Severe Sleep Apnea

 You develop a higher chance of suffering from severe sleep apnea if:

-• Overweight or obese: The most important risk factor by far is the presence of obesity— more than 20% of affected individuals have OSA compared to something like 3% of people of average weight.
+The most important risk factor by far is the presence of obesity, more than 20% of affected individuals have OSA compared to around 3% of people of average weight.
+Being overweight increases fat accumulation around the neck and throat, leading to narrowing of the upper airway and obstruction during sleep.

-• Male gender: The man is between two to three times more likely than a premenopausal female to have sleep apnea.
+A man is two to three times more likely than a premenopausal woman to have sleep apnea.
+This is because men tend to have narrower airways, more soft tissue, and less estrogen protection, which makes the airway weaker and more prone to collapse.
 After menopause, the risks are about equal for males and females.

-• Coexisting health conditions: High blood pressure, diabetes, or asthma may raise the risk of developing sleep apnea.
+People who also have high blood pressure, diabetes, or asthma often experience metabolic disturbances and hormonal imbalances that can affect breathing during sleep.
+These conditions may raise the risk of developing sleep apnea.

 Summary of factors that aggravate severe sleep apnea